AutoTicks/peaceful-invesment/DEPLOYMENT.md

 1. **Build Fails**
    - Check if all dependencies are in `package.json`
-   - Verify Node.js version compatibility
+   - Verify Node.js version compatibility (18+)
    - Check build logs for specific errors
+   - Ensure `pnpm-lock.yaml` is committed to repository

+2. **Package Manager Issues**
+   - The Dockerfile automatically installs pnpm
+   - Ensure `pnpm-lock.yaml` is up to date
+   - Run `pnpm install` locally to regenerate lock file if needed

-2. **Environment Variables Not Working**
+3. **Environment Variables Not Working**
    - Ensure all variables start with `VITE_` for client-side access
    - Verify variable names match your code
    - Check Coolify environment variable configuration